Core Concepts

 data(the node’s properties) - A Yjs document via

-doc(for rich text, bind to TipTap) - Sync status and remote users for presence UI
+doc(for rich text, bind to TipTap) - Sync status and presence for collaborator UI

 - Automatic persistence with debounced saves